Nikkig087/project2test/README.md

 - **Username Entry**: Featured prominently on the landing page, users are prompted to enter their username to begin the game.
   - This feature ensures personalized gameplay experience and allows players to track their progress.
-- **Character Guessing**: Users are presented with an image of a character from The Flintstones and are prompted to guess the character's name.
+- **Character Guessing**: Users are presented with an image of a character from some well known cartoon series's and are prompted to guess the character's name.
   - This feature engages users by testing their knowledge of the iconic characters from the series.
 - **Game Messages**: Informative messages are displayed to guide users through the gameplay and provide feedback on their guesses.
   - This feature enhances the user experience by offering clear instructions and feedback.